jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 - Applying the plan
 - Saving off the new state

 There are a few ways to tell Terraform to go through these steps.
 However, with few exceptions, the way you invoke Terraform does not alter this workflow.
 One way or another, Terraform executes these steps to change infrastructure.
-This perhaps leads to some confusion and bad habits as teams adopt the tool because there is a simplified workflow/series of commands that hides some complexity.
+There is a simplified workflow/series of commands that hides some complexity, and this perhaps leads to some confusion and bad habits as teams adopt the tool.
 The simplified workflow is useful for demos and learning Terraform development.
 A more sophisticated workflow is suitable for operating Terraform in the real world.

 Terraform has great documentation, and the [getting started guide][1] is no exception.
 The second step of the guide introduces newcomers to the most [simplified Terraform workflow][2].
 The simplified Terraform workflow looks like this: